NEXTORCH T7L LEP tactical flashlight review

-All output numbers are relative for my home-made Integrating Sphere.
+All output numbers are relative to my homemade Integrating Sphere.
 It is now set up with an Extech SDL400 Lux Meter for measurements.
 For extremely bright flashlights (above approx. 5000 lumens) I am adding an ND filter, either a Kenko PRO1D ND-16 filter.
-The base measurement is done with a Convoy S2+ that has been tested at 137 lumens.
+The base measurement is done with a Convoy S2+

-After 2 minutes and 5 seconds the output drops to 125 lumens.
-Total runtime is 2 hours and 22 minutes.
+After 2 minutes and 5 seconds, the output drops to 125 lumens.
+The total runtime is 2 hours and 22 minutes.

 Low starts off around 50 lumens and is most of the runtime somewhere between 20 and 40 lumens.
-Total runtime is 4 hours and 14 minutes.
+The total runtime is 4 hours and 14 minutes.
 The light turns off automatically.

 Measurements were taken both indoors and outdoors with a professional Hagner E4-X Lux Meter.
 I took measurements at both 10 meters and 20 meters.